 Types of Denim

 Stretch denim, crushed denim and stonewashed denim are all types of denim.
-Knowing the qualities of different denims helps the seamstress to choose the right pattern for each type of denim.
+Knowing the qualities of different denims helps the sewer to choose the right pattern for each type of denim.

 This is a denim fabric that has not been washed or treated in any way and is the first stage of the denim journey.